Prepare your company for succession

 1. Make a will

-In a will or testament, you record who will be the business successor.
-Do you have a large capital?
-In that case, a will helps to settle the inheritance tax more easily and more economically.
+In a will or testament, you record who will inherit your business.
+You can also name a business successor.
+A will helps to settle the inheritance tax more easily and sometimes more favourably.
 You draw up a will at the notary.

-What if you do not have a will?
-Then the legal inheritance law comes into effect when you die.
-This right of inheritance determines who the heirs are.
-In that case, all assets and debts of your company are transferred to your heirs.
+If you do not have a will, the legal inheritance law comes into effect when you die.
+This determines who your heirs are and what share they each get.
+All assets and debts of your company are transferred to your heirs.

 Under certain conditions, an heir can get exemption from inheritance tax with the business (BOR).
 This scheme is also known as the business succession facility (BOF).